Mission and History

 Vision

-We are transforming energy by giving our members the tools, information and representation they need to boldly enable a low-carbon future – safely, profitably and sustainably.
+We are transforming energy by giving our members the resources and representation to enable a secure energy future – safely, economically and reliably.
 We connect, educate, support and advocate for energy companies and workers of today and tomorrow.
-Our foresight and expertise elevate our industry with governments, industry partners and communities around the globe.
-And we foster innovations that will shape our industry and improve our changing world.
+Our foresight and expertise elevate our industry with governments, industry partners and communities in the United States and around the world.
+Our Members foster innovations that will provide energy security to the world for years to come.

 Cooperation with Allied Associations